runtimeverification/michelson-semantics/loop-invariants.md

 ```
 (α)  [ (bool True) ..S1 ∧ Inv(True, S1) ] DROP ; Body [ (bool B1') ..S1' ∧ Inv(B1', S1') ]
     ---------------------------------------------------------------------------------------
-           [ (bool B) ..S ∧ Inv(B, S) ] LOOP { Body } [ ..S' ∧ Inv(False, S') ]
+(β)           [ (bool B) ..S ∧ Inv(B, S) ] LOOP { Body } [ ..S' ∧ Inv(False, S') ]
 ```

-Note that our loop rule only implicitly mentions the loop CC by referring to the boolean element at the top of stack.
+As noted above, our loop rule only implicitly mentions the CC by referring to the boolean element at the top of stack.
-Said differently, line `(α)` amounts to a progress requirement on invariant.

-**Progress Requirement**: from all states where the CC is `True` and `Inv` holds and we execute `DROP ; Body`, we reach a state where `Inv` still holds.

-TODO:

-1. Note that C-style loops with side-effects in conditions can be trivially transformed into standard loops
-2. We can view the Michelson loop rule in that way --- as an instance of such a transformed loop
+Here we see that our invariant formula `Inv` is parameterized by *the value of the stack when our current continuation is of the form `LOOP { Body }`*.
+This means that our invariant formula may be parameterized by stack values which no longer exist, as seen on the righthand side of line `(β)`, where the invariant formula's first argument is the stack element `False` which by then has already been popped off of the stack.